bradcantrell/bradleycantrell.com/dissertation/CHAPTER_UPDATE_PROTOCOL.md

 Rules:

 - include every figure listed in the DOCX figure list
+- keep figures in the same sequence they appear in the PDF and in figure number order
 - do not generate descriptive captions
 - use only the official figure number and figure-list caption text
 - keep SVG inversion only for actual `.svg` assets
 - leave raster images un-inverted
+- if the figure name includes `diagram` or `map`, keep it in the text flow as a standard inline figure rather than converting it to a full-width plate
+- diagrams and maps should remain enlargeable through the shared figure modal behavior

 ### Inline quote-image panels